Field-level Reconstruction from Foreground-Contaminated 21-cm Maps: Acknowledgment

 \section{Acknowledgment}

-We thank Wenzer Qin for valuable discussions and for sharing the EFT-based code, which we used to validate our implementation.
+{We thank an anonymous referee for valuable comments and suggestions.} We thank Wenzer Qin for valuable discussions and for sharing the EFT-based code, which we used to validate our implementation.
 We also thank Prish Chakraborty, Carolina Cuesta-Lazaro, Adélie Gorce, Sabrina Berger, Coleman Krawczyk, Adrian Liu, Jakob Robnik, and Katelin Schutz for valuable suggestions that helped improve this work.
 CD and SFC were partially supported by the Department of Energy (DOE) Grant No. DE-SC0020223.
 K.-F.C. acknowledges support from the Mitacs Globalink Research Award, Taiwan Think Global Education Trust Scholarship, and the Taiwan Ministry of Education’s Government Scholarship to Study Abroad.